THE NINE GREAT FAITHS & THE IMPERIAL CULT

 The Temple of the One

 The very last of the great Alessian temples, and the only form of legal Marukhatism today.
-This temple, close to the heart of the Imperial City, plays an important role in the Al-Estia Cult and the various Emperor cults, being the location of both the Dragonfires and the supposed burial ground of Empress Alessia.
-These cults live in a state of uneasy truce with each other and with the priesthood of the One, who maintain the Temple.
+This temple, close to the heart of the Imperial City, plays an important role in the Al-Esha Cult and the various Emperor cults, being the location of both the Dragonfires and the supposed burial ground of Empress Alessia.
+These cults live in a state of uneasy truce with each other and with the supposedly neutral priesthood of the One, who maintain the Temple.
 These priests espouse the ancient semi-heresy of the One, claiming that the different gods and spirits are only facets of a single, unknowable deity.

 Other forms of Marukhatism and Numidianism persist in various other corners of Cyrodiil, especially among scholars.
 They are also associated with the Arcturian Heresy.
 These forms of worship are all considered illegal, and and heavily persecuted by both the Legion and by other cults such as the Red Dome Templars.